js-sdsl/js-sdsl/README.md

 ### Unit test

-We use jest library to write unit tests, you can see test coverage on [coveralls](https://coveralls.io/github/js-sdsl/js-sdsl).
+We use [karma](https://karma-runner.github.io/) and [mocha](https://mochajs.org/) frame to do unit tests and synchronize to [coveralls](https://coveralls.io/github/js-sdsl/js-sdsl).
 You can run `yarn test:unit` command to reproduce it.

 ### For performance